Diversity management: Realizing employee potential

 Diversity management and diversity councils

 To be successful in the long term, we must have the right mix of skills and talents.
 Diversity is therefore anchored in our Values and Beliefs.
 By diversity we mean an open, prejudice-free culture in which employees can develop their potential and contribute their individual talents.

 We believe that everyone should work in an open environment where differences are valued.
 Deutsche Bank is a founding member and signatory of the Charta der Vielfalt in Germany, Charter de la Diversidad in Spain, and the Charte de la Diversité in Luxembourg, which illustrates our commitment to a corporate culture based on mutual respect.
-Guelabatin Sun, Global Head of Diversity and Inclusion, emphasizes the significance of diversity for global companies: "When diverse ideas are combined, they multiply to create even better ideas - this is what makes a diverse workforce so valuable to our business.
+Guelabatin Sun, Managing Director, emphasizes the significance of diversity for global companies: "When diverse ideas are combined, they multiply to create even better ideas - this is what makes a diverse workforce so valuable to our business.
 And this is what makes it critical that diversity is embedded in every aspect of the employee lifecycle."

 Taking on responsibility for diversity through diversity councils